Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This question is aimed at understanding if the company/team is open about failures and, more importantly, practices a growth mindset.

-## Is everyone able to contribute ideas or feedback on their experience?
+## Is Everyone Able to Contribute Ideas or Feedback on Their Experience?

 ### Who to Ask:
 Manager